2021||

 Photography by Petri Summanen.

-M.Y Chinoiserie is a sculpture installation consisting of a series of ceramic sculptures, steel fixtures, pearls and silky ribbon.
+M.Y Chinoiserie is a sculpture installation consisting of a series of ceramic sculptures, steel fixtures, pearls, and silky ribbon.
 The artwork deals with experiences of exoticization through playing with historical contexts, the social hierarchies associated with them, and their continued influence on present-day cultures.
-It aims to bring together material artifacts and traditional techniques in order to speak on the role of everyday objects, perceptions of values and aesthetical agents in racialized, gendered and commonly accepted narratives.
+It brings together material artifacts and traditional techniques in order to comment on the role of everyday objects, perceptions of values, and aesthetical agency in racialized, gendered and commonly accepted narratives.